Haunted (Taylor Swift song): "Haunted (Taylor's Version)"

 Swift departed from Big Machine and signed a new contract with Republic Records in 2018.
 She began re-recording her first six studio albums in November 2020.
 The decision followed a 2019 dispute between Swift and the talent manager Scooter Braun, who acquired Big Machine Records, over the masters of Swift's albums that the label had released.
 By re-recording the albums, Swift had full ownership of the new masters, which enabled her to encourage licensing of her re-recorded songs for commercial use in hopes of substituting the Big Machine-owned masters.
 She denoted the re-recordings with a "Taylor's Version" subtitle.

 The re-recording of "Haunted" is titled "Haunted (Taylor's Version)" and was included on Speak Now (Taylor's Version), the re-recording of Speak Now, which was released on July 7, 2023.
 The song has more reverberation and three additional seconds compared to the original.
 Kate Solomon from the i said that the "high drama" of the re-recorded track gave her a new appreciation for it.
 "Haunted (Taylor's Version)" peaked within the countries of the Philippines (25), Singapore (30), New Zealand (40), Australia (48), and Canada (55).
 The song debuted and peaked at number 50 on the Billboard Hot 100 and number 22 on Hot Country Songs.
 It also reached number 83 in the United Kingdom's Audio Streaming Chart.
+In May 2025, the track was certified gold by Pro-Música Brasil for surpassing 20,000 units in Brazil.